 Catherine A. Sohn

 Dr. Sohn has served as a director since November 2012.
-Dr. Sohn serves as Chairman of the Compensation Committee.
+Dr. Sohn serves as Chairman of the Compensation Committee and the Lifecore Innovation Committee.
 Dr. Sohn brings significant industry experience in pharmaceutical and consumer health-related sectors based on her leadership and achievements in business development and new product commercialization over 28 years at GlaxoSmithKline (“GSK”).
 Most recently, Dr. Sohn was Senior Vice President of Worldwide Business Development and Strategic Alliance for GSK’s $8 billion consumer healthcare division.
 Previously, Dr. Sohn established the U.S. vaccine business unit for SmithKline Beecham Pharmaceuticals and subsequently led the commercialization of one of GSK’s top five largest pharmaceutical products.
 Dr. Sohn is Dean’s Professor at the University of the Sciences in Philadelphia and concurrently serves on the Dean’s Advisory Council for Drexel University School of Public Health and the Close School of Entrepreneurship, the Ben Franklin Technology Partners Investment Advisory Committee, Springboard Enterprises Life Science Council and was formerly a Member of the Johns Hopkins Bloomberg School of Public Health Advisory Board.
 Dr. Sohn is a National Association of Corporate Directors (NACD) Governance Fellow and a Certified Licensing Professional.
 Dr. Sohn received her Doctor of Pharmacy degree from University of California in San Francisco and a Certificate in Professional Development from the Wharton School at the University of Pennsylvania.

 Mr. Tobin has served as a director since December 2004.
-Mr. Tobin is a sitting member of the Audit Committee and the Nominating & Corporate Governance Committee.
+Mr. Tobin is a sitting member of the Audit Committee.
 Mr. Tobin retired from his position as Chief Executive Officer of Ahold USA in 2001.
 Mr. Tobin has over 40 years of industry experience in the food retail and food service sectors, having served as Chairman and CEO of Stop and Shop Supermarkets.
 This experience provides the Board of Directors with significant expertise with respect to issues facing the Company’s food business.
 An industry leader, Mr. Tobin serves on the advisory boards of the College of Agriculture and Life Sciences and the Undergraduate Business Program at Cornell University where he received his B.S. in Agricultural Economics.